 Serve cereals with milk, calcium-fortified non-dairy milk, or plain as a side to a piece of fruit and yogurt.

 #5 – Greek yogurt with fruit and granola

 As for cereals, look for low-sugar granola brands or sweetened with unrefined sugar.
 Serve on top of Greek yogurt or milk with or without fruits like blueberries or strawberries.

 Eggs are a complete source of protein, which means they bring all the essential amino acids.
 It’s a great savory breakfast, even on school mornings.
 Serve them with a piece of wholemeal bread and vegetables like avocado or tomatoes.

 #7- Muffin cups

 Like breakfast muffins, muffins cups are great healthy breakfast ideas for kids and easy freezer breakfast to make ahead.

-You can create different flavors by changing the type of berries or add-ons and use natural sweeteners like mashed banana, applesauce, or unrefined sugar to keep them low-sugar.
+You can create different flavors by changing the type of berries or add-ons and using natural sweeteners like mashed banana, applesauce, or unrefined sugar to keep them low sugar.

 #8- Overnight oats

 Overnight oats are basically no-bake porridge.
 It’s an easy breakfast to make ahead and scoop in the kid’s bowl in the morning.
 To make a plain large batch of overnight oats, bring the ingredients below into a large sealed container.